feather-ts/feather/docs-src/content/decorators/index.md

 `@InArray()`

-Similar to `@Inject` you can inject the array that is holding to its children.
-Sometimes it might be useful to have access to the siblings for within the child widget.
+Similar to `@Inject` you can inject the parent array to its children.
+Sometimes it might be useful to have access to the siblings from within the child widget.
 You can name the property as you wish, i.e. `@InArray() parentArray: Item[]`

 ## Template